GriffithsLab/kcnischool2022-projectweek/README.md

-## Instructions for launching notebooks in this repo in google colab:
+## Instructions for launching notebooks in this repo in google colab

 1. Click on the 'open in colab' badge below